Skip To Main Content

 Program Milestone

-• Tied program record for conference wins with 12 in 2023-24 and 2024-25.
+• Set a program record for conference wins with 14 in 2025-26.

 • Susquehanna chosen to compete in the 2024 D3hoops.com Classic in Las Vegas, Nevada.